iarsystems/bx-github-ci/README.md

 https://github.com/IARSystems/bx-workspaces-ci
 ```

 On __Your new repository details__, fill with the new name.
-For this example, let's use `shr-private'
+For this example, let's use `shr-private`:
 ```
 shr-private
 ```